 Buy A Book!

-You can find an expanded version of this feature, and much more about dubbed imported children’s television, in my book Well At Least It’s Free, a collection of columns and features.
+You can find an expanded version of Wrapped Up In Books, and much more about dubbed imported children’s television, in my book Well At Least It’s Free, a collection of columns and features.
 Well At Least It’s Free is available in paperback here or from the Kindle Store here.

 Cold War-era dubbed imported serial The Secret Of Steel City is featured in the edition of Looks Unfamiliar with Andy Lewis, which you can find here.
 There’s also a look at the similarly grim Eastern Bloc-themed The Legend Of Tim Tyler in the edition of Looks Unfamiliar with Martin Ruddock, which you can find here.